An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 • Gardens of the Maison du Patrimonie

-• Cultural centre with illustrated 12th-century Bible
+• Cultural centre with an illustrated 12th-century Bible

-• Tourist Information office Heritage tour
+• Tourist Information Office Heritage tour

 • Porcelain MP Samie outlet shop